mjseaman/dev_bootcamp_phase3_prep/overview/README.md

 - Learn to enjoy the struggle because your life as a programmer is one BIG effing struggle
 - Rails is your friend, if you're not having fun you're doing it wrong! :)
 (If you're not having fun and you're actually doing it right, ask Jeffrey for some "slap therapy")
-- And finally... this is just the beginning, not the end..
+- And last, but not least, you should be familiar with the topics I cover here.
+If you understand the below, most everything else will be a breeze.

 <h2 id="how_to-use-this-guide">How to use this guide</h2>
 The prep works like this: